CCAI9025: AI-driven Robotics for Humankind

 HKU-IDS website.

-Coursework Assesment
+Coursework Assessment

 Students are encouraged to apply the knowledge acquired throughout the course by developing an individual essay that explores robotics applications, including societal impact and future trend analysis.
-Details will be announced throughout the lectures and tutorials. - Reflection Report About the Field Trips (10%)
+Details will be announced throughout the lectures and tutorials. - Reflection Report About the Field Trips (15%)

 Students are encouraged to develop a "report" to describe what they gain during the field trip.
 Details will be announced throughout the lectures and tutorials. - Participation (20%)